-Although usually we write more about music festivals, there is one festival in Berlin which has nothing to do with music but is still on top of our list with recommendations: It’s called the Festival of Light.
-During this 10-days event in the beginning of October the city of Berlin literally lightens up.
-Millions of people from all over the world visit Berlin to experience the largest open air gallery in the world during the Festival of Light 2019.
+Although we usually focus on music festivals, there is one festival in Berlin which has nothing to do with music but is still on top of our list of recommendations: The Festival of Light.
+During this 10-days event in October the city of Berlin literally lightens up with illuminations and shows.
+Millions of people from all over the world come to experience the largest open air gallery in the world.

 But what exactly is this Festival of Lights?
-It is is a yearly light art festival in which over 100 locations all over Berlin will be illuminated in a special and creative way.
+It’s an annual light art festival in which over 100 locations all over Berlin will be illuminated in a special and creative way.
 Historical places, attractions, landmarks, large buildings and famous squares will be illuminated by national and international artists.
 The images in this article are probably the best way to explain how impressive this can look.
 The Festival of Lights turns the whole city of Berlin into one free exhibition and spectacular event.

-Brandenburger Tor during the Festival of Lights (© Berlin-enjoy.com)
+Brandenburger Tor during the Festival of Lights in Berlin

-This year the Festival of Lights will be organised for the 15h time in Berlin.
-The first illumination festival was organised in 2005 and since that year the amount of visitors have been increasing rapidly.
-Last year, more than two million visitors came to Berlin and over half a million extra hotel-bookings were registered.
-The Festival of Light in Berlin can definitely be called one of the most successful illumination-events in the world.
+This year the Festival of Lights will be organised for the 21st time in Berlin.
+The first illumination festival was organised in 2005 and since that year the amount of visitors have been increasing steadily.
+Last years, more than two million visitors came to Berlin and over half a million extra hotel bookings were registered.
+The Festival of Light in Berlin can definitely be called one of the most successful illumination events in the world.

 Daily illuminations all over town

-This year, visitors can enjoy the Festival of Lights from the 11th till the 20th of October 2019.
-The illuminations normally start around 7 PM and end around midnight.
-You can see more than 100 different illuminations during the Festival of Lights in Berlin: From Potsdamer Platz to the Berliner Dom and from the Brandenburger Tor to Alexanderplatz, Berlin will be the main actor in its own show.
-A full list of all the illuminations of the Festival of Lights will be published on the official website.
+This year, visitors can enjoy the Festival of Lights from the 8th till the 15th of October 2025.
+The illuminations normally start around 7 PM and end at 11 PM.
+You can see more than 100 different illuminations: From Potsdamer Platz to the Berliner Dom and from the Brandenburger Tor to Alexanderplatz, Berlin will be the main superstar in its own show.
+A full list of all the illuminations of the Festival of Lights can be found on the official website.

 Start of the festival: Lights-On

-The first few times I visited the Festival of Lights, the grand opening was organised on Potsdamer Platz on the first official day of the festival.
-But since the last couple of years the organisation decided in favour of a collective lights-on moment, where all the illuminations will light up at the first time.
-This will be an impressive moment on the 11th of October at 19.00.
-Although it is not the main spot for the grand opening, the Potsdamer Platz is still a great spot to be during lights-on because there are several impressive buildings at one location.
-Make sure you mark the date and experience the moment that Berlin is illuminated for 10 days in 2019.
+The first few times I visited the Festival of Lights, about 10 years ago, the grand opening was organised on Potsdamer Platz.
+But since a while now, the organisation decided in favour of a collective lights-on moment, where illuminations all over town light up at the same time.
+This will be an impressive moment on the 8th of October at 19.00.
+Although it is not the main spot for the grand opening anymore, the Potsdamer Platz is still a great spot to be during lights-on because there are several impressive buildings at one location.
+Generally it’s a very central location which can easily be combined with other activities like Legoland, Liquidrom or the Casino.

 Lightseeing Tours